AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/resource-mgmt-overview/migrate-resource-estimates-to-budgeting.md

    Or

-   For a fast way to assign Budgeted Hours, use the `Options` drop-down menu from the project line, then select `Set Roles’ Planned Hours as Budgeted` to match the Planned Hours to the Budgeted Hours for each Job Role.
+   For a fast way to assign Budgeted Hours, use the **Options** drop-down menu from the project line, then select **Set Roles’ Planned Hours as Budgeted** to match the Planned Hours to the Budgeted Hours for each Job Role.
 This applies the Planned Hours from the time periods you see on the screen to the Budgeted Hours columns for each role and for the project.
-If there are time periods with Planned Hours that are not displayed on the screen, you must scroll from left to right and use the `Set Roles’ Planned Hours as Budgeted` option to match Planned Hours to the Budgeted Hours for all the time periods for the life of the project.
+If there are time periods with Planned Hours that are not displayed on the screen, you must scroll from left to right and use the **Set Roles’ Planned Hours as Budgeted** option to match Planned Hours to the Budgeted Hours for all the time periods for the life of the project.

    >[!IMPORTANT]
    >
    >We recommend this only when your Planned Hours will match your Budgeted Hours for the Job Roles.

-1. Click `Save` .
+1. Click **Save** .

-#### `Budget resources across multiple projects`
+#### **Budget resources across multiple projects**

-1. Go to the `Resource Planner` .
+1. Go to the **Resource Planner** .
-1. Select the `Project View` .
+1. Select the **Project View** .
 1. (Optional) Use the filters to display only the projects you want to budget resources for.
-1. Using the `BDG` column, manually estimate the budget for each of your resources (for each `User` , or for each `Job Role` ) under each project.
+1. Using the **BDG** column, manually estimate the budget for each of your resources (for each **User** , or for each **Job Role** ) under each project.

    >[!IMPORTANT]
    >
    >Ensure that the Budgeted Hours match the Estimated Hours from the Capacity Planner for the same projects and for the same roles.

    Or
-   For a fast way to assign Budgeted Hours, use the `Options` drop-down menu from the project line, then select `Set Roles’ Planned Hours as Budgeted` to match the Planned Hours to the Budgeted Hours for each Job Role.
-This applies the Planned Hours from the time periods you see on the screen to the Budgeted Hours columns for each role and for the projects.
-If there are time periods with Planned Hours that are not displayed on the screen, you must scroll from left to right and use the `Set Roles’ Planned Hours as Budgeted` option to match Planned Hours to the Budgeted Hours for all the time periods for the life of the projects
+   For a fast way to assign Budgeted Hours, use the **Options** drop-down menu from the project line, then select **Set Roles’ Planned Hours as Budgeted** to match the Planned Hours to the Budgeted Hours for each Job Role. &nbsp;This applies the Planned Hours from the time periods you see on the screen to the Budgeted Hours columns for each role and for the projects.
+If there are time periods with Planned Hours that are not displayed on the screen, you must scroll from left to right and use the **Set Roles’ Planned Hours as Budgeted** option to match Planned Hours to the Budgeted Hours for all the time periods for the life of the projects

    >[!IMPORTANT]
    >
    >We recommend this only when your Planned Hours will match your Budgeted Hours for the Job Roles*. *

-1. Click `Save` .
+1. Click **Save** .

 ### Match information between the legacy and the new resource management tools

-1. Go to the `Business Case` of each project, and compare all of the following fields between the Legacy Resource Estimates and the Resource Budgeting sections and ensure they match:
+1. Go to the **Business Case** of each project, and compare all of the following fields between the Legacy Resource Estimates and the Resource Budgeting sections and ensure they match:

-  1. The `Hours` column (for each Job Role) in the Legacy Resource Estimates section must match the `Hours` column in the Resource Budgeting section.
+  1. The **Hours** column (for each Job Role) in the Legacy Resource Estimates section must match the **Hours** column in the Resource Budgeting section.

-  1. The `Legacy Resource Estimates` (currency field) column must match the `Budgeted Labor Cost` column for each Job Role.
+  1. The **Legacy Resource Estimates** (currency field) column must match the **Budgeted Labor Cost** column for each Job Role.

-  1. The overall cost for the `Legacy Budgeted Cost` (next to the `Legacy Resource Estimates` section) and the overall cost for the `Budgeted Labor Cost` (next to the `Resource Budgeting` section) must match.
+  1. The overall cost for the **Legacy Budgeted Cost** (next to the **Legacy Resource Estimates** section) and the overall cost for the **Budgeted Labor Cost** (next to the **Resource Budgeting** section) must match.

-1. If all the fields in step #1 match, your `Legacy Resource Estimates` information is now duplicated in the `Resource Budgeting` section of the Business Case.
+1. If all the fields in step #1 match, your**Legacy Resource Estimates**&nbsp;information is now duplicated in the **Resource Budgeting** section of the Business Case.

-1. You are now ready to use the `Resource Budgeting` section of the Business Case and the `Resource Planner` as your Resource Management tools in Workfront.
+1. You are now ready to use the **Resource Budgeting** section of the Business Case and the **Resource Planner** as your Resource Management tools in Workfront.

 1. Repeat the process described in this article for all the projects whose resources you want to budget using the new tools.
 1. If some of the fields do not match, start the process from the beginning and ensure all your prerequisites are met for managing your resources in the Resource Budgeting section.